Camarines Sur

-Camarines Sur (Habagatan na Camarines; Timog Camarines), officially the Province of Camarines Sur (Bikol: Probinsya kan Habagatan na Camarines; Lalawigan ng Timog Camarines), is a province in the Philippines located in the Bicol Region on Luzon.
+Camarines Sur (Habagatan na Camarines; Timog Camarines), officially the Province of Camarines Sur (Bikol: Probinsya kan Habagatan na Camarines; Lalawigan ng Timog Camarines), is a province in the Philippines located in the Bicol Region in the island of Luzon.
 Its capital is Pili and the province borders Camarines Norte and Quezon to the northwest, and Albay to the south.
 To the east lies the island province of Catanduanes across the Maqueda Channel.